 Organisations are increasingly realising that managing change initiative by initiative is no longer going to cut it as it does not enable organizational learning and growth.
 Initiatives come and go and those who rely on contractor change managers often find that their ability to manage change as an organization does not mature much across initiatives.

-Change maturity assessment is focused on building change capability across the organization across different dimensions, whether it be project change management or change leadership.
+Change maturity assessment is focused on building change capability across the organization across different dimensions, whether it be project change management, operational change or change leadership.
 The goal of conducting a change maturity assessment is to identify areas in which there may be a capability gap and therefore enable structured planning to close this gap.

 There are 2 major change maturity assessment models available in the market.
 The first is by Prosci and the second is by the Change Management Institute.
 To read more about change maturity assessment read out article A New Guide for Improving Change Management Maturity, where we outline how to improve change maturity throughout different business units across the organization.